Graduate Stipends and Finances

 Housing and Living Finances

 London has all the benefits of a major Canadian city without the high costs of living.
 Many apartments and houses for graduate students are located with walking distance of the campus.
 There is a large array of parks and conservation areas and biking paths.
-The city is home to major summer festivals, theatre and sports teams.
+The city and surrounding area are home to events, theatre, arts, and sports teams.
 In addition, London has an international airport with flights to most major cities and frequent train and bus service along the Windsor-Montreal corridor.
 For more information see Living in London.